folio-org/stripes-components/lib/KeyboardShortcutsModal/readme.md

 # KeyboardShortcutsModal

-Display keyboard shortcuts that can used to navigate a Folio app by keyboard.
+Display keyboard shortcuts that can be used to navigate a Folio app by keyboard.

 ## Basic Usage

 ```
 import { KeyboardShortcutsModal } from '@folio/stripes/components';

+const commands = [
+  {
+    label: 'Copy',
+    shortcut: 'mod+c'
+  },
+  {
+    label: 'Paste',
+    shortcut: 'mod+v'
+  }
+];

 { this.state.showKeyboardShortcutsModal && (
   <KeyboardShortcutsModal